Maximal displacement of a supercritical branching random walk in a time-inhomogeneous random environment: The many-to-one lemma

 \end{lemma}

 \begin{proof} Using \eqref{eqn:manymodified}, the following classical upper bound holds for any branching random walk in time-inhomogeneous environment:

 \end{proof}

-We conclude from Lemma \ref{lem:frontier} that with high probability, every individual in the BRWre stays below the line $n \mapsto \frac{1}{\theta^*} K_n + y$.
-This explains why a key tool in the study of the asymptotic behaviour of $M_n$ is the random ballot theorem, discussed in the next section.

-Due to the time-inhomogeneity, it is useful to consider time-shifts of the environment, and a shifted version of \eqref{eqn:manytoone}.
+Due to the time-inhomogeneity, it will be useful to consider time-shifts of the environment, and a shifted version of \eqref{eqn:manytoone}.
 For $k \in \N$, write $\rmP^k_\calL$ for the law of the branching random walk with the random environment $(\calL_{j+k},j \in \N)$.
 By convention we assume that under $\rmP^k_\calL$, the random walk $S$ is $S_n=X_{k+1}+\cdots + X_{k+n}$.
 In this scenario \eqref{eqn:manytoone} writes as

-Similarly, we assume that under $\rmP^k_\calL$ the process $T$ is given by
+Similarly, we assume that under $\rmP^k_\calL$ the process $T$ is given by $T_n = \theta^* S_n - \sum_{j=k+1}^{k+n} \kappa_j(\theta^*)$.